Adam Watts (musician)

 Adam Watts (born Adam Matthew Watts; December 8, 1975) is an American music and visual artist.
-His work as a rock and pop artist, singer, songwriter, multi-instrumentalist, producer, mixing engineer and visual artist has garnered global success and critical acclaim.

-His songwriting and productions are featured on over 50 Million Albums Sold Worldwide in both the Mainstream and contemporary Christian music industries.
+His songwriting and productions are featured on over 50 Million Albums Sold Worldwide in both the mainstream and contemporary Christian music industries.

 Most recently Watts was the Executive Music Producer on the Netflix Original Musical "A Week Away", serving as the producer, mixer, and co-writer of the film's songs.
-The film was in the Top 10 in multiple countries the week of its release and also received the Dove Award for Inspirational Film of the Year in 2021.

-Watts is also an author and educator.
-In his book, "The Human of Being Art: A Holistic Approach to Being an Artist and Creating Art" he lays out an in-depth, integrative approach to authentic artistry.
-Watts' holistic approach offers a detailed road map to help artists navigate the struggles that exist at the intersection of art and commerce.
-Watts has shared this approach as an adjunct professor or guest speaker at schools including Biola, Lipscomb, Hope, Concordia, and California Baptist Universities.